 Where to stay

 The best hotels for the stadium and city centre

 Facing the stadium, overlooking Cap d’Ail harbour, the Marriott Riviera Hotel La Porte de Monaco is unsurprisingly upscale, with a gym, pools indoor and out, and a terrace bar overlooking the bobbing boats.
 Note that this four-star is actually in France and cannot be booked through the Visit Monaco website.

 A short walk along the harbour, Le Quai des Princes is also, technically, in France, its panoramic pool overlooking the Marriott Riviera some 7-8min walk from the stadium.
 Rooms are either suites or studios.

 Also close to the stadium, and within Monaco itself, Columbus Monte-Carlo is a favourite with Grand Prix drivers – it was originally owned by David Coulthard.
 Note the rooftop pool.

 A handful of more affordable two- and three-stars sit just over the border in France, a short walk downhill into Monaco.
-The Boéri offers doubles at just over €110-€120.
-The Grimaldi Forum is a matter of steps away.
+The Boéri on boulevard du Général Leclerc offers doubles at just over €110-€120.
+The Grimaldi Forum is just below.